 A content management system (CMS) is a software application or set of related programs that are used to create and manage digital content.
 CMSes are typically used for enterprise content management (ECM) and web content management (WCM).
 An ECM facilitates collaboration in the workplace by integrating document management, digital asset management and records retention functionalities, and providing end users with role-based access to the organization's digital assets.
 A WCM facilitates collaborative authoring for websites.
 ECM software often includes a WCM publishing functionality, but ECM webpages typically remain behind the organization's firewall.

 Both enterprise content management and web content management systems have two components: a content management application (CMA) and a content delivery application (CDA).
-The CMA is a graphical user interface (GUI) that allows the user to control the creation, modification and removal of content from a website without needing to know anything about HTML.
+The CMA is a graphical user interface (GUI) that allows the user to control the design, creation, modification and removal of content from a website without needing to know anything about HTML.
 The CDA component provides the back-end services that support management and delivery of the content once it has been created in the CMA.

 Features of CMSes

 Features can vary amongst the various CMS offerings, but the core functions are often considered to be indexing, search and retrieval, format management, revision control and publishing.